-The Potawot Community Food Garden is situated next to the United Indian Health Services (UIHS) clinic, seeded in rolling hills and open green spaces in Humboldt County, CA. Then United Indian Health Services has been “caring for Native communities since 1970! ”
+The Potawot Community Food Garden is situated next to the United Indian Health Services (UIHS) clinic, seeded in rolling hills and open green spaces of the unceded Wiyot land, known to some as Humboldt County, CA. The United Indian Health Services has been “caring for Native communities since 1970! ”

 The history behind the name is that “Potawot is the Wiyot name for what is now called Mad River.
 This was a culturally and linguistically rich region, and the Wiyot and Yurok region are the farthest-southwest people whose language family is related to the Algonquian which is generally found east of the Rockies .”

 The Potawot Community Food Garden operates a 100% organically with 4 greenhouses, two small wellness gardens, a large orchard and bees for pollination, and open fields for vegetable planting.
 They are run by Tee, Ed (Chumash Nation) and Jonny (Talowa Dee-ni’ Nation).

 The garden is funded by the government as a health initiative to help fight diabetes in the community.
 They are connected to the neighboring clinic such that patients can access their food and produce for free as recommended by a doctor, although this type of interaction has decreased with Covid-19.
 The Potawot Community Food Garden provides various sizes of market shares, and holds its own market in the summer.
 They hold various workshops, as led by Tee and Ed for over a decade, including but not limited to mush-paddle making, stool carving, and cultural awareness workshops on topics like historical trauma, dances and ceremonies, traditional foods and gathering, and more.